General Information Notices and Access

 *For additional information policies and procedures refer to academic policy in the college catalog.

-Information about the College’s policy related to the use of copyrighted material, including peer-to-peer files sharing, may be found under the Acceptable Use Policy heading as outlined in the College Catalog and Student Handbook.
-Click here for a detailed outline of this policy and sanctions that may be imposed for violations.
+Information about the College’s policy related to the use of copyrighted material, including peer-to-peer files sharing, may be found under the Copyright and Fair Use Policy heading as outlined in the College Catalog and Student Handbook.
 Students and others are also reminded that copyright infringement is a federal offense punishable by law.

 General Policies